 The sixth race on the second day of the Cheltenham Festival at 16:40 is the Johnny Henderson Grand Annual Chase, a Grade 3 National Hunt steeplechase.

-• Our Johnny Henderson Grand Annual Chase tip is: Schloss
+- Our Johnny Henderson Grand Annual Chase tip is: Schloss

 Cheltenham 17:20 Tips – Weatherbys Champion Bumper

-The last race on the second day of the Cheltenham Festival at 17:20 is the Weatherbys Champion Bumper, a Grade 1 National Hunt flat race over a distance of approximately 2 miles and half a furlong.
+The last race on the second day of the Cheltenham Festival at 17:20 is the Weatherbys Champion Bumper, a Grade 1 National Hunt flat race over a distance of approximately 2 miles and a half furlong.

 This race has been dominated in recent years by Willie Mullins and has become one of the most eagerly anticipated and talked-about races.

-• Our Weatherbys Champion Bumper tip is: Jasmin De Vaux
+- Our Weatherbys Champion Bumper tip is: Jasmin De Vaux

 2025 Cheltenham Festival Day 3 – Thursday Tips